 The Rover is Washburn's entry into the acoustic travel guitar field.
-Some might see it as an alternative to the Martin Backpacker, but it has a few features that set it apart.
+Some might see it as an alternative to the Martin Backpacker.

 It has a 24-inch scale length, and 19 frets with a cutaway fingerboard design.
 The top is spruce and the back, sides and neck are mahogany.